qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.8.x.md

 Did we miss something?
 We rely on your feedback to drive our development.
 We welcome your contributions, especially in our [Discord community](https://qdrant.to/discord).
 Join us, introduce yourself, and help us build the best vector search engine!

-## Improved sparse vector search performance
+## Improved sparse vector performance

 The primary focus of Qdrant is performance.
 It's why we build our work in Rust.
 It helps us optimize performance in "real-world" situations.